jupyterlite/jupyterlite-sphinx/README.md

-# JupyterLite sphinx (Work in progress)
+# JupyterLite Sphinx

-A sphinx extension that provides utilities for embedding JupyterLite in your docs
+A Sphinx extension that provides utilities for embedding JupyterLite in your docs

 ### Docs